 What is Cognitive Remediation Therapy?

-Those with schizophrenia and other psychotic disorders often develop disabling cognitive deficits.
+Those with schizophrenia and other psychotic disorders often develop cognitive deficits.
 Cognitive deficits can impair daily functioning and are a major factor in chronic disability.
-Some of these cognitive impairments can result in hallucinations, inappropriate behaviour, depression, disorganized speech, and lack of emotion.
-In recent years, a number of CRT techniques have been developed and adopted in multimodal treatment approaches for psychotic disorders.
+These impairments can range from hallucinations to inappropriate behaviour, depression, disorganized speech, or and lack of emotion.
+In recent years, a number of CRT techniques have been developed and adopted in multimodal treatment approaches toward treating psychotic disorders.

-Several reviews have established that CRT is effective at reducing cognitive deficits and improving functional outcomes for those living with psychotic disorders, including those living with more chronic or severe cases.
-Studies have also supported the usefulness of CRT when applied in the early course of psychotic disorders, and when applied with subjects who have been deemed at-risk of developing a psychotic disorder.
+It has previously been established that CRT can be effective at reducing cognitive deficits and improving functional outcomes for those living with psychotic disorders, including those living with more chronic or severe cases.
+Studies have also supported the usefulness of CRT when applied in the early course of treating psychotic disorders, and when applied with subjects who have been deemed at risk of developing a psychotic disorder.

-CRT is offered as an adjunct to medication and is not intended to be viewed as a suitable replacement.
+CRT is usually offered in conjunction with medication and is not intended to be viewed as a suitable alternative.